 With that said, not all music is equally conducive to productivity.
 You need to be careful about what you listen to.
 Getting work done calls for very different sounds than getting a workout in.

-This guide will walk you through selecting the best music for productivity, as well as a list of tunes to help you get started.
+This article will walk you through selecting the best music for productivity, as well as a list of tunes to help you get started.

 Table of Contents